 We thought it would be fun to put the spotlight on this fun new fabric collection this week.
 We send fabric to not only our wonderful fabric designers, but to some of our layout and card designers as well.
 We have a great mix of projects to share with you this week, all featuring the Snapshots fabrics.
 And a handful of the designers also put together tutorials for you as well!

-Simple Skirt with Sash, by Jen Chesnick
+Simple Skirt with Sash, by Jen Chesnick.

 Hi everyone Jen Chesnick here today to show you how to create a simple skirt and sash for your little one.
 I just recently started sewing again and a skirt is a nice place to start.
 You can make them quickly and in mass.
 Plus is so much more inexpensive!
 And so personal.
 The new Snapshots collection is just as awesome as the paper line.
 My daughter enjoyed picking out her favorite patterns.
 The Multi Hearts was my very favorite and I saved it just for this project.
 Let's get started!